DrunkOnJava/HelloWorldGitHub/README.md

    Then visit `http://localhost:8080` in your browser.

 3. **Production Deployment**
-   - Replace CDN Tailwind CSS with a production build
+   - The site is deployed using GitHub Pages from the main branch
-   - Set up proper web server (nginx/Apache)
+   - Replace CDN Tailwind CSS with a production build for better performance
-   - Configure proper URL routing
+   - Configure proper URL routing if using a custom domain

 ## Development Guidelines